Logo

 Doris Day's mother was a homemaker, and her father was a music teacher and choirmaster.

-Doris Day developed an early interest in dance, and in the mid-1930s formed a dance duo with Jerry Doherty that performed in competitions throughout the United States.
+Doris Day developed an early interest in dance, and in the mid-1930s formed a dance duo with Jerry Doherty that performed in nationwide competitions.

-On October 13,1937, while riding with friends, the car Doris Day was in collided with a freight train, breaking her right leg and curtailing her prospects as a professional dancer.
+On October 13,1937, while Doris Day was riding with friends, their car collided with a freight train, and she broke her right leg, curtailing her prospects as a professional dancer.

-Years later, Doris Day said that Raine had the biggest effect on her singing style and career.
+Years later, Doris Day said that Raine had a greater effect on her singing style and career than had anyone else.

 In 1941, Doris Day appeared as a singer in three Soundies with the Les Brown band.